raket/idea-silverstripe/README.md

 # [SilverStripe](http://silverstripe.org/) template plugin for Jetbrains IDEs

-IDEA-SilverStripe adds support for [SilverStripe](http://silverstripe.org/) templates to IDEs based on the IntelliJ IDEA platform (IntelliJ IDEA, IDEA Community Edition, RubyMine, PhpStorm, WebStorm, PyCharm, AppCode).
+IDEA-SilverStripe adds support for [SilverStripe](http://silverstripe.org/) templates to PHP IDEs based on the IntelliJ IDEA platform (IntelliJ IDEA, IDEA Community Edition and PhpStorm).
-The primary focus is PHPStorm since SilverStripe is a PHP framework but the plugin should work in all the versions.
+The primary focus is PHPStorm since SilverStripe is a PHP framework.

 ## Installing